transparity-dm/architecture-assets/arb/adrs/cicd/terraform-githubactions-cicd-approach.md

 4. **Automated Drift Detection**: Regularly scheduled workflows to detect configuration drift ensure that the infrastructure remains consistent with the defined state, helping to maintain stability and reliability over time.

 5. **Increased Deployment Confidence**: With automated checks and reviews in place, the team can have greater confidence in the deployment process, knowing that potential issues have been addressed before changes are applied to the production environment.

-## Notes

-> TODO: A corresponding ADR on how best to achieve this using Azure DevOps is required.

 Related ADRs: